msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 ### Playbook
 Playbook is just a scenario to be run, written is `yaml`-file.
+Ypu can
 In our case application deployment will consists of these steps:
+ - build application locally from sources using maven
+ - upload artifact to node
+ - restart service
 #### Playbook concept

 ### Final Playbook